GingaaBread/Pipp/src/main/resources/help/Errors.md

 ### 324

 *Description:*
-The specified page numeration is either missing or does not exist.
+The specified page numeration does not exist.
-Check if it has been imported correctly, or if you have misspelled the numeration type in the configuration.

 *Cause*:
-This error occurs when trying to use a numeration type, which the `Processor` cannot translate to an actual numeration type enum value.
+This error occurs when trying to use a numeration type, which the `Processor` cannot translate to an actual numeration type enumeration constant.
-If you are using a pre-existing numeration type, make sure it is not spelled incorrectly.
-If it is a custom type, make sure it is imported correctly.

 *Example:*